- 1. Enrolling at WCJC

 The residence halls and cafeteria will be closed during official college holidays as specified in the College Class Schedule.
 During these holidays, students must make other arrangements for housing and meals.

 Parking permits are available during registration at each campus.
-If you did not get a permit at the time of registration, you may pick up a permit at the Pioneer Student Center on the main campus, or at the Business Office at the Fort Bend Technical Center and the Sugar Land campuses.
+If you did not get a permit at the time of registration, you may pick up a permit at the Pioneer Student Center on the main campus, or at the Business Office at the Richmond Campus.
 You must have a parking permit no later than the end of the first week of classes.

 Warnings will be given for violations of parking regulations only during the first week of classes.

 A student’s name and social security number or ID number, as well as the year, make, model, color and license plate number of the vehicle are required to get a parking permit.

 The parking permit must be displayed on the back windshield of vehicle.
 No exceptions.

 The permit is designed so that it may be removed from one vehicle and attached to a different vehicle easily.
 The permit is issued to a WCJC student, not to a vehicle, so no matter which vehicle a student drives, the WCJC parking permit must be displayed from the rearview mirror.